adaptivestone/framework-documentation/docs/09-testsing.md

 ## Mock

 In most cases, your code depends on external services, but you still need to perform testing.
 Calling an external service for each test can be expensive and is not necessary.
 For this problem, Vitest provides mock options.
-That is when you, instead of calling the real SDK of a service, will call a fake function that provides the result without API calls.
+This is when, instead of calling the real SDK of a service, you call a fake function that provides the result without API calls.

 [https://vitest.dev/api/vi.html#vi-mock](https://vitest.dev/api/vi.html#vi-mock)